Yelanika/-CSC3022F-Assignment2_2022/README.md

 # Yelanika Gunasekara
 # -CSC3022F-Assignment2_2023

+FrameSequence.h:
+  - This is the header file for the FrameSequence Class.
+  - The FrameSequence class is used to implement all the methods for this assignment.

+FrameSequence.cpp:
+  - This is the source file where in which the methods for the FrameSequence Class is implemented.
+  - The imageSequence vector is implemented in this file.

+extractor.cpp:
+- This is the driver source file which extracts the data from the command line.
+- It also calls the methods of the FrameSequence Class here.

 How to run the program:
 - running 'make' will compile the project
 - 'extractor' is the is the executable file